hestiaAI/hestialabs-experiences/manifests/README.md

 ## Adding sample data

 Add sample data to the `/assets/data/` folder.
 Update the `data` array in the JSON config file of the relevant data experiences to make the new data file available.
 Additionally, the data sample is automatically added to the Playground.

-## Adding new examples for power users

-Add a folder to the `examples` folder of the experience.
-The name of the folder corresponds to the name of the example.
-Add a single `yml`/`yaml` file with the example YARRRML.
-Add zero or more `.rq` files containing SPARQL query samples.